 Drone mapping is the process of using drones to gather aerial data such as high-resolution imagery and sensor readings that can be used to create accurate maps and models.
 The use of mapping drones is typically much less expensive than using manned aircraft, as power requirements are often less, and missions can be automated thus cutting down on the manpower needed.
-Mapping drones can also fly at lower altitudes than manned aircraft, leading to higher resolution imagery.
+Aerial mapping drones can also fly at lower altitudes than manned aircraft, leading to higher resolution imagery.

-Fixed-wing mapping drones typically have much longer flight endurance than multirotor drones, allowing them to map a larger area in a single flight, and can carry heavier payloads.
+Fixed-wing UAV typically have much longer flight endurance than multirotor drones, allowing them to map a larger area in a single flight, and can carry heavier payloads.
 However, they need larger amounts of space to take off and land, and may also need specialised launching equipment.
 Fixed wing mapping drones are also unable to hover in place.

 Drone photogrammetry for mapping uses a downward-facing camera mounted on the drone, with mapping missions being flown autonomously by programming the drone with a series of waypoints that are navigated using GNSS.
 Flights are performed so that multiple overlapping photos of the target area are captured, leading to increased accuracy.

-The images from Drone/UAV photogrammetry surveying are used to create orthomosaics – stitched-together images that have been corrected for camera distortion, noise and topographical relief.
+The images from UAV photogrammetry surveying are used to create orthomosaics – stitched-together images that have been corrected for camera distortion, noise and topographical relief.
 Orthomosaic maps are highly accurate representations of the surface of the Earth and can be used to measure distances accurately.

 LiDAR measures the reflections of pulses of laser light to calculate the distances from objects, and a survey-grade LiDAR payload mounted on a drone can produce highly accurate dense point clouds that can be used to create detailed 3D models of landscapes and objects.
 One advantage of LiDAR technology for drone mapping is that the laser pulses are able to penetrate through gaps in vegetation, thus giving an idea of the nature of the foliage.